-For in-vitro research use only.
+For in-vitro Research Use Only.

 - 1. This kit should only be used by qualified laboratory staff. - 2.
-Use separate pipette tips for each sample, calibrator and reagent to avoid crosscontamination. - 3.
-Use separate reservoirs for each reagent.
-This applies especially to the TMB Substrate. - After use, decontaminate all samples, reagents and materials by soaking for at least 30 minutes in sodium hypochlorite solution (household bleach diluted 1:10). - To avoid droplet formation during washing, aspirate the wash solution into a bottle containing bleach. - 6.
-Dispose of containers and residues safely in accordance with national and local regulations. - The Stop Solution contains 0.5 mol/L sulfuric acid and can cause irritation or burns to the skin and eyes.
-If contact occurs, rinse immediately with plenty of water and seek medical advice. - Do not interchange components from kits with different batch numbers.
-The components have been standardized as a unit for a given batch. - 9.
-Hemolyzed, hyperlipemic, heat-treated or contaminated samples may give erroneous results. - 10.
-Do not dilute samples directly in the microwells. - 11.
-Do not touch or scrape the bottom of the microwells when pipetting or aspirating fluid. - 12.
-Incubation times and temperatures other than those specified may give erroneous results. - Do not allow the wells to dry once the assay has begun. - 14.
+Use separate pipette tips for each sample, calibrator and reagent to avoid cross-contamination. - Use separate reservoirs for each reagent.
+This applies especially to the TMB Substrate. - After use, decontaminate all samples, reagents and materials by soaking for at least 30 minutes in sodium hypochlorite solution (household bleach diluted 1:10). - To avoid droplet formation during washing, aspirate the wash solution into a bottle containing bleach. - Dispose of containers and residues safely in accordance with national and local regulations. - The Stop Solution contains 0.5 mol/L sulfuric acid and can cause irritation or burns to the skin and eyes.
+If contact occurs, rinse immediately with plenty of water and seek medical advice. - Liquid reagents contain preservatives with 2-methyl-2Hiso-thiazol- 3-one (MIT) which may cause an allergic skin reaction. - Do not interchange components from kits with different batch numbers.
+The components have been standardized as a unit for a given batch. - Hemolyzed, hyperlipemic, heat-treated or contaminated samples may give erroneous results. - 11.
+Do not dilute samples directly in the microwells. - 12.
+Do not touch or scrape the bottom of the microwells when pipetting or aspirating fluid. - Incubation times and temperatures other than those specified may give erroneous results. - 14.
+Do not allow the wells to dry once the assay has begun. - 15.
 The TMB Substrate is light sensitive.
-Keep away from bright light. - 15.
-Do not reuse microwells or pour reagents back into their bottles once dispensed.
+Keep away from bright light. - 16.
+Do not reuse microwells or pour reagents back into their bottles once dispensed. - Wear gloves when handling specimen during collection of specimen, preparation of specimen or procedure. - 18.
+Do not use the kit if the packaging is damaged.